 The goal of the Waterfront Revitalization project is to bring a higher and better use to the property directly east of the Port’s Marina.

 [Updated October 2013]

 How Did We Get Here?

-Director Ripp secured a $200,000 Integrated Planning Grant (IPG) to evaluate the environmental condition of the waterfront property (formerly the Hambleton Bros.
+Director David Ripp secured a $200,000 Integrated Planning Grant (IPG) to evaluate the environmental condition of the waterfront property (formerly the Hambleton Bros.
 Lumber Co.) prior to purchase.
-After reviewing all reports, the Commission decided to move forward and in November 2012, the Port finalized negotiations to purchase 13.23 acres of the waterfront property from developer Killian Pacific.
-“The goal of both the Port and Killian is to bring this property to a higher and better use and, to that end, plan to work together on a cohesive development for the entire site,” said David Ripp, Port Executive Director.
+After reviewing all reports, the Commission made the decision to move forward.
+In November 2012, the Port finalized negotiations to purchase 13.23 acres of the waterfront property from developer Killian Pacific.
+“The goal of both the Port and Killian Pacific is to bring this property to a higher and better use and plan to work together on a cohesive development for the entire site,” said David Ripp, Port Executive Director.
 “We also plan to seek additional grant finding for development of the Waterfront Revitalization project.”